Tristar3333/Cortex-Book-Examples/README.md

 ## Eclipse

-Sample project for Java Card applet Simple.
+Sample project for Java Card applet *Simple*.
 This example was built with Eclipse (Kepler Edition) using NXP plugins for Java Card development.

 ## PLU Config Tool